-In order to provide this ability, two new bits are added to the VMCB field at offset 60h.
+In order to provide this ability, two new bits are added to the VMCB field at offset 60h:

-Offset Bit(s) Description 60h 9 VGIF value (0 - Virtual interrupts are masked, 1 - Virtual Interrupts are unmasked) 60h 25 AMD Virtual GIF enabled for this guest (0 - Disabled, 1 - Enabled)
+Offset Bit Bit Description 60h 9 VGIF value (0 - Virtual interrupts are masked, 1 - Virtual Interrupts are unmasked) 60h 25 Virtual GIF enable for this guest (0 - Disabled, 1 - Enabled)

 When a VMRUN is executed and VGIF is enabled, the processor uses bit 9 as the starting value of the virtual GIF.
 It then provides masking capability for when virtual interrupts are taken.
-STGI executed in the guest sets bit 9 of the VMCB offset 60h and allows a virtual interrupt to be taken.
-CLGI executed in the guest clears bit 9 of the VMCB offset 60h and causes the virtual interrupt to be masked.
-Bit 9 in the VMCB is also writeable by the hypervisor and loaded on VMRUN and saved on VMEXIT.
+STGI executed in the guest sets bit 9 of VMCB offset 60h and allows a virtual interrupt to be taken.
+CLGI executed in the guest clears bit 9 of VMCB offset 60h and causes the virtual interrupt to be masked.
+Bit 9 in the VMCB is also writeable by the hypervisor, and loaded on VMRUN and is saved on #VMEXIT.

-The hypervisor can still use the STGI/SLGI intercept control in the VMCB.
+The hypervisor can still use the STGI and CLGI intercept controls in the VMCB to intercept execution of these in the guest regardless of VGIF enablement.